saf6260/dotfiles/README.md

     \ 'colorscheme': 'one',
     \ }

-set laststatus = 2 #makes sure the correct status information shows at the bottome right of the line set noshowmode #helps with getting rid of the default double bar at the bottom
+set laststatus = 2 " makes sure the correct status information shows at the bottome right of the line set noshowmode " helps with getting rid of the default double bar at the bottom
 ```
 Other colorschemes are available at https://vimawesome.com/plugin/lightline-vim
+I use a theme called one which is a little lighter than the default installer's color
 ### 4. Nerd Commenter
 Helps commenting look cleaner in files
 ```